Quizzes – Age Group 16–18 (40 questions) – Demo

 23 / 40

-A city uses sensors and data analysis to manage traffic flow.
-Which of the following is the MOST LIKELY long-term benefit of this system?
+A city uses sensors to track air pollution levels in different neighborhoods.
+Which of the following is the MOST LIKELY benefit of analyzing this data?

 24 / 40